WHY KETO SMOOTHIES?

 Our Keto Variety Box includes the (12) pre-selected keto friendly smoothies below.
-Each of our Keto Certified blends makes (1) 20 fl oz smoothie that delivers a perfect balance of protein, healthy fats, fiber, antioxidants and phytonutrients.
+Each of our Keto Certified blends makes (1) 20 fl oz low carb smoothie that delivers a perfect balance of protein, healthy fats, fiber, antioxidants and phytonutrients.
 Low in carbs, low in sugar, nutritionist crafted and wildly delicious!

 Keto Green x 4

 KETO GREEN SMOOTHIE: A power-packed green machine that delivers a perfect balance of protein, healthy fats, fiber, antioxidants, and phytonutrients to power up and burn clean.
 6g net carbs.

 KETO BERRY SMOOTHIE: Bursting with antioxidants to help protect your body from the inside out, keto berry is packed with nutrients including vitamin C for an immune boost.
 7g net carbs.

 Keto Chocolate Chai x 4

 KETO CHOCOLATE CHAI SMOOTHIE: Packed with nutrient-dense foods rich in vitamins, minerals, phytonutrients, and antioxidants, you'll love the taste but you'll love the health benefits even more.
 5g net carbs.